Cologne, Germany’s fourth largest city with one million inhabitants, has both the river Rhine and a truly majestic Cathedral as its core attractions.

 The one and three day passes are also valid on the local VRS-network trains.
 Tickets can be bought from vending machines in stations and on board with prices varying depending on the distance you need to travel.
 There is also a network of regional trains to get you around the wider city area.

 The city also has a “Call a Bike” bicycle rental scheme – just register online for billing per minute using a credit card.

 Cologne City Center is relatively compact so any hotel in the center area stretching from Rudolfplatz to the central train station is going to be reasonably convenient.

 Hotels close to Rudolfplatz (the ‘Bermuda Triangle’ gay district) are better for those hitting the scene every night.
 Hotels closer to Dom (main cathedral), central train station are better located for the major sights.

-For our list of recommended hotels, visit the Gay Cologne – hotels page.
+For a list of recommended hotels, visit our Gay Cologne Hotels page.

 For the best view of the Dom, head over the river to the Köln Triangle building – a modern office skyscraper with its own Panorama Observatory (€3 access charge).

 Cologne is a city famous for its churches, and others of note include the Gross St Martin, in contrasting Romanesque style to the Gothic Dom, and Saint Gereon’s Basilica, dating back to the 11th century.

 Veedel – look out for these traditional neighbourhoods located around the city.
 One in particular, Agnesviertel (U-Bahn Ebertplatz) has a really interesting mix of independent shops, galleries and bars to browse in.